Same old Browns? Hardly. Cleveland drills Steelers 48-37 - WHIZ News

 By the time the Steelers found their footing, they were down 28-0.
 Even when they did get it going on a 1-yard touchdown run by James Conner with 1:44 to go in the half, the Browns stormed right back.
 Mayfield capped a cathartic opening half with a masterful 64-yard drive that ended with a 7-yard toss to Austin Hooper that put Cleveland up 35-7 at the break.

-Pittsburgh — much as it did in its last playoff appearance three years ago, an upset defeat at home to Jacksonville — tried to claw back in it.
+Pittsburgh tried to claw back in it.
 The Steelers pulled within 35-23 at the end of the third quarter.
-Facing fourth-and-1 at the Pittsburgh 46, Steelers coach Mike Tomlin opted to punt.
+Facing fourth-and-1 at the Pittsburgh 46 on the first play of the fourth, Tomlin opted to punt.

+“I wanted to pin them down and maybe provide a short field for their offense,” Tomlin said.
+“I just wanted to keep the momentum going in terms of field positioning.”

 It didn’t work out.
 The kick bounced into the end zone for a touchback and Mayfield calmly took Cleveland 80 yards in six plays.
 The sideline erupted as Chubb streaked into the end zone.

 So much for the Browns being the Browns, a winking assessment Steelers wide receiver JuJu Smith-Schuster made about Cleveland in the middle of the week.
-Regardless of the intent — Smith-Schuster’s teammates insisted he was kidding — Mayfield and All-Pro defensive end Myles Garrett took it to heart.
+Regardless of the intent — Smith-Schuster said after the game he didn’t regret it — Mayfield and All-Pro defensive end Myles Garrett took it to heart.

-Then, in front of a mostly empty stadium and a national audience so accustomed to seeing them stumble, the Browns took out their frustration.
+Then, in front of a mostly empty stadium and a national audience so accustomed to seeing them stumble, the Browns took out their frustration by landing one haymaker after another before running off the field yelling “Same old Browns.”

 INJURIES

-Steelers: Rookie linebacker Alex Highsmith and defensive back Mike Hilton both sustained injuries in the second half and did not return.
+Steelers: Rookie linebacker Alex Highsmith sustained a high ankle sprain in the second half and did not return.

 UP NEXT